totallymoney/github-serverless-dotnet-artifacts/readme.md

 - `$VERSION` is the github release name in [semver](http://semver.org) format
 - `$GITHASH` is the commit that triggered the build and will be tagged

-5. Use the `deploy` step to update an enviroment
+5. Use the `deploy` command to update an enviroment

 ```bash
 $ yarn run deploy $VERSION $ENVIRONMENT